openscrapingproject/docs/docs/spec/definitions.md

 ### State

-A state is the driving force of an agent.
+A State represents the state of an agent.
 It consists of a Starting state, but then tracks the processing of requests and parsing.
 State contains all requests and responses, along with extracted relevant data.

 The following are external resources, and are usually managed outside the scope of the OpenScraping framework: